 When was the last time you had a bra fitting?
 Did you know around 80% of women are wearing the wrong bra size in the UK?
 So where are we all going wrong…

-We spoke to, Julia Mercer Head of Marks and Spencer bra fitting, to find out why so many of us are wearing the wrong bra size, and what we should be doing to prevent it.
+We spoke to Julia Mercer Head of Marks and Spencer bra fitting, to find out why so many of us are wearing the wrong bra size, and what we should be doing to prevent it.
+Basically, everything you need to know to stock up on the best bras for you.

 She reminded us of the importance of attending an M&S bra fit, and why going to the lingerie section and picking up the same size bra because you’ve worn it before is doing absolutely nothing to help your posture, body shape or confidence.